How many people do you know-right now-who are on a diet?

 The bonus is that these kinds of activities don’t just raise your BMR while you exercise – strength-based workouts leave your BMI high for long after you’ve finished exercising.
 In fact, research suggests that this boost in basal metabolic rate remains for up to 39 hours (5)!

-Despite the benefits of resistance training, the most common activity we see for ‘fat burning’ is people running for an hour or two every day.
+Despite the benefits of resistance training, the most common activity we see for quick weight loss or ‘fat was burning’ is people running for an hour or two every day.

 While all exercise is generally positive, the effect of this kind of cardio comes nowhere near strength training.
 Cardio does raise our metabolic rate while we exercise, but it soon returns to its regular rate after we finish.